Our Team

 Crissy initially found Yoga as a practice to reduce burnout, and over the years has come to deeply appreciate the multitude of ways in which it supports vitality, wellbeing, embodiment and her spiritual path.
 It is a dream come true to now be able to integrate a therapy background with Yoga and to be a part of the incredible 36OM community.

-everybody yoga, teen yoga
+everybody yoga, teen yoga, vinyasa

 Julia Levengood